-- consideration of streamlining the distribution path for Ig products
+- consideration of streamlining the distribution path for Ig products, and

 - In addition, NIGAC plays a critical leadership role to ‘champion’ for the program performance improvement supporting more cost effective and appropriate clinical practice and better governance, management and use of Ig products.

-The four medical specialist representatives on NIGAC each Chair a Specialist Working Group, providing established links and working relationships to be able to make recommendations and receive advice regarding prescribing practice within specialities and related to eligibility for access and reforms to the Criteria for example.
+The four medical specialist representatives on NIGAC each chair a Specialist Working Group, providing established links and working relationships to be able to make recommendations and receive advice regarding prescribing practice within specialties and related to eligibility for access and reforms to the Criteria for example.

 NIGAC Membership and Terms of Reference